GreatV/labelme2yolo/README.md

 ## New

 * export data as yolo polygon annotation (for YOLOv5 v7.0 segmentation)
 * Now you can choose the output format of the label text.
-The available options are `plygon` and `bbox`.
+The two available alternatives are `polygon` and bounding box (`bbox`).

 ## Installation